 Chinese nuclear submarine: China moves (underwater)

-It is given the increasingly intense friction between Washington and Beijing there is increasing attention to these "disputed" areas.
-It also happened recently.
-That is, when a P-8 maritime patrol plane flew over the South China Sea last week.
+It is given the increasingly intense friction between Washington and Beijing there is more and more attention to these “disputed” areas.
+It happened recently too.
+When, that is, a P-8 maritime patrol plane flew over the South China Sea last week.

 This is the image taken yesterday: